azat-co/aws-intermediate/02-modules.md

 # Lab 4: Never deploy (manually) again!

-Task: Build CI with CodeDeploy and code from GitHub, update code, see change in a browser
+Task: Build CI with CodeDeploy and code from GitHub, update code, and see change in a browser

 Detailed instructions and link are in labs/4-codedeploy.md